Skip to main content

 Design & Coordination Ready

 Standard Scan-to-BIM modeling at LOD 200-300 for design reference and coordination.
-Includes architectural geometry, major MEP systems, and design-ready output.
+Industry reference: includes architectural geometry, major MEP systems, and design-ready output.

 Pros